FlorenceT2023/chat-application_v2/README.md

 ```
 npx create-react-app .
 ```
 ### Testing the Application

 **IMPORTANT:** To run the application locally, ensure that you run the command ```npm start``` in both the client and server directory.

 Copy/paste the localhost in a new browser and make sure you use the same Room ID for both browsers to properly send messages.

+## Future Updates
+Ideally, I would have liked to add more features to make the user experience more engaging and create a more robust application.
+Some potential updates for this project at a later date include:

+* An emoji picker for chatbox
+* A database to log conversations
+* Media sharing

 ## Credit
 PedroTech's Realtime Chat Application: https://www.youtube.com/watch?v=NU-HfZY3ATQ